syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Insert-text-body-part-into-bookmark).

 ## Deleting content from a bookmark

 You can delete the contents between bookmark start and end of the specified bookmark in a Word document.